 NICE PILAF

 Boil the kettle.
 Place a pot over medium heat with a knob of butter (optional) and a drizzle of oil.
-When hot, add the sliced onion and fry for 4-5 minutes until soft, shifting occasionally.
-Add the cumin seeds and fry for another 1-2 minutes until fragrant, shifting constantly.
+When hot, add the sliced Onion and fry for 4-5 minutes until soft, shifting occasionally.
+Add the Cumin Seeds and fry for another 1-2 minutes until fragrant, shifting constantly.
 Add the pilaf rice, 150ml of boiling water, and seasoning.
 Cover with a lid and simmer for 10-15 minutes until the rice is cooked.
-Remove from the heat and add the peas and ½ the rinsed spinach.
+Remove from the heat and add the Peas and ½ the rinsed Spinach.
 Set aside to steam for 5-6 minutes.

 CRISS CROSS

 Pat the duck breast dry with paper towel.
 Using a sharp knife, score the skin by cutting slits into its surface down the length of the breast in a broad, cross-hatch pattern.
 Take care not to cut too deep and pierce the flesh.
 Season and set aside until frying.
-Dress the remaining spinach with a drizzle of oil and seasoning.
+Dress the remaining Spinach with a drizzle of oil and seasoning.

 SEAR YOU LATER